byvishwanath/retail-analytics/README.md

 * Imported the dataset into Python.
 * Examined data structure and basic statistics.

-### 2. Data Cleaning
+### 2. Data Cleaning, Exploratory Data Analysis (EDA)

 * Removed missing values.
 * Checked and removed duplicate records.
 * Corrected data types.
 * Prepared the dataset for analysis.

-### 3. Exploratory Data Analysis (EDA)

-* Univariate analysis
-* Bivariate analysis
-* Correlation analysis
-* Customer behavior analysis
-* Purchase trend analysis
-* Data visualization using charts

-### 4. SQL Analysis
+### 3. SQL Analysis

 * Imported cleaned data into MySQL.
-* Wrote SQL queries to answer business questions.
+* Wrote SQL queries to answer business questions and run queries to extract insights on customer segments, loyalty, and purchase drivers.
-* Performed filtering, grouping, aggregation, joins, and ranking.
+*

-### 5. Power BI Dashboard
+### 4. Power BI Dashboard

 Developed an interactive dashboard to visualize: